cyber-dojo/creator/docs/api.md

 # API
 - - - -
 ## POST group_create_custom(display_names,options)
-Creates a new group practice-session from the [custom-start-points](https://github.com/cyber-dojo/custom-start-points) manifest whose key is the first entry in `display_names`, and returns the group's id.
+Creates a new group exercise from the [custom-start-points](https://github.com/cyber-dojo/custom-start-points) manifest whose key is `display_names[0]`, and returns its id.
 - parameters [(JSON-in)](#json-in)
   * **display_names:[String...]**.
   The names of [custom-start-points](https://github.com/cyber-dojo/custom-start-points) manifests.
+  For example, `["Java Countdown, Round 1"]`.
   At present only `display_names[0]` is used.
   The array is for a planned feature.
   * **options:Hash[Symbol=>Boolean]**.
   Currently unused (and defaulted).
 For a planned feature.
 - returns [(JSON-out)](#json-out)
-  * the new group's id.
+  * the new exercise's id.
 - example
   ```bash
   $ curl \